Itzpatron/PATRON-V1/README.md

 apt upgrade
 ```
 ```
-git clone (copy and paste your forked repo link not mine to save changes your changes)
+git clone (copy and paste your forked repo link not mine to save your changes)
 ```
 ```
 cd PATRON-V1